For detailed support, please visit the Customer Knowledge Base

-It teaches guitar through the bundled jamTutor system where you can see your finger positions on screen to help correct right from wrong while experiencing interactive "fun" exercises to learn and actually play.
+The jamstik teaches guitar through the bundled jamTutor system where you can see your finger positions on screen to help correct right from wrong while experiencing interactive "fun" exercises to learn and play.
 The skills you learn on the jamstik translate directly to the full sized guitar.
-It works with Garage Band and hundreds of other music based MIDI apps.
-If you already play, it goes anywhere, it can sound like any instrument, any guitar, any keyboard, any synth - it's unlimited.
+The jamstik works with Garage Band and hundreds of other music based MIDI apps.
+Learn to play, even if you already know how.

-The jamstik is currently available here on jamstik.com.
-We will expand late 2014 to retail stores.
+The jamstik is currently available here on jamstik.com as well as amazon.com and select Apple® retail stores.
 We currently ship to the United States, Canada, the UK & the EU.
 Those who wish to order a jamstik and live outside of these areas can sign up for a pre-order alert for the jamstik here.
 When the jamstik becomes available for purchase in your country we will send you an email to notify you where you can purchase.

 While the Zivix apps (jamTutor and jamMix) are developed in cross-platform code, Android platform compatibility is driven by hardware and Android's prioritization of MIDI and audio.
 We love Android and our intent is to fully support Android devices with the same attention and detail we do for iOS, however the reality of devoting resources for developing on Android largely rests on the platform's ability to support audio and MIDI as a prioritized element of their core OS code.